A MELTING POT OF CYPRUS FLAVOURS

 Stifado

-Originally, named Stufato meaning stew, this Cypriot dish traces its origins back to Italy.
-The Venetians brought STIFADO to Cyprus in the 15th century where it underwent further refinements.
+STIFADO was originally known as ‘Stufato’, meaning stew, in Latin.
+With this in mind, the quintessential Cypriot dish traces its origins back to Italy.
+The Venetians brought their version of STIFADO to Cyprus in the 15th century, where it underwent further refinements.
 The dish would later incorporate influences from Turkish and Middle Eastern cuisines.
-This saucy Cypriot dish features tender meat slow-cooked in a vinegar-based sauce with onions, tomatoes, and aromatic spices like cinnamon and cloves.
+This saucy Cypriot dish features tender meat slow-cooked in a vinegar and wine-based sauce with onions, tomatoes, and aromatic spices that include cinnamon and cloves.
+STIFADO is often served with oven potatoes, rice or salad along with some crusty local bread.

 Kioftedes